Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 only merged X_text.txt and X_train.txt, y_test.txt and y_train.txt, and
 subject_test.txt and subject_train.txt.

-I first create a temporary directory in which I copy the \*_test.txt files (and removed the \_test from their name) as well as the activity_label.txt and features.txt.
+I first created a temporary directory in which I copied the \*_test.txt files (and removed the \_test from their name) as well as the activity_label.txt and features.txt.
 Since the \*_train.txt files do not contain headers and have the same structure as the \*_test.txt files, I combine the